Upgrading the Version of a Heroku Postgres Database

 Table of Contents

-This article describes how to upgrade the major PostgreSQL version of a Heroku Postgres database.
-The most recent major PostgreSQL version supported by Heroku is 16.
+This article describes how to upgrade the major Postgres version of a Heroku Postgres database.
+The most recent major Postgres version supported by Heroku is 17.

-Upgrading your major PostgreSQL version can be done only via the Heroku CLI.
-It’s a significant operation that must be done with care.
+You can only upgrade your major Postgres version via the Heroku CLI.
+It’s a significant operation that you must do with care.

-Heroku supports two methods for upgrading.
-Both methods require some application downtime to ensure that no data is lost during the upgrade.
+Heroku supports three methods for upgrading the Postgres version of your database.
+All methods require some application downtime to ensure that no data is lost during the upgrade.

 Upgrade Method | Description |